-Tadab-Hal is a flat plain that begins in the south at the edge of Kuli-Cir and ends in the north at the ever-expanding forests of Taurquion.
-It is bordered to the west by the evergreen timbers of Kuli-Cir and the foothills of Yadyast and the blasted wastes of Yagolorn.
-Tadab-Hal's eastern edge is the river Hound Wash, the Canines and the river Anassúmë.
+Tadab-Hal is a flat plain bordered on the south by the forest of Kuli-Cir and 350 miles north by the hungry tendrils of Taurquion.
+Going west, the plain is hemmed in by evergreens of Kuli-Cir and the blasted wastes of Yagolorn.
+Tadab-Hal's eastern edge is the river Hound Wash, the howling peaks of the Canines and the river Anassúmë.

 Garormuk claims this plain as part of their sovereign territory with ownership dated to the time of the Drugnods.
 When the Theegans migrated to the Northern Hordelands they contested this claim by conquest.
 The Theegans and Zyrath's western gnolls frequently skirmish over the area.
 Since the area is far from the Witch Horde's and Garormuk's center of power, only a few wars have resulted over controlling Tadab-Hal's vast area.